Good ACT Scores

 ACT Score Ranges & Percentiles

-Below are the ACT score ranges and percentiles for 2024.
+Below are the ACT score ranges and percentiles based on national score ranks.

 Best ACT Score Ranges